getindata/streaming-jupyter-integrations/README.md

 the hostname and port of the YARN Resource Manager (`--resource-manager-hostname` and `--resource-manager-port`).
 If Resource Manager address is not provided, the address is extracted from YARN configuration file `$HADOOP_CONF_DIR/yarn-site.xml`.
 You can also specify YARN applicationId (`--yarn-application-id`) to which the notebook will connect to.
-If `--yarn-application-id` is not specified, the notebook will connect to the only YARN application running on the cluster.
-If there are more than one running application, the command will fail.
+If `--yarn-application-id` is not specified and there is one YARN application running on the cluster, the notebook will try to connect to it.
+Otherwise, it will  fail.

 Connecting to a remote Flink session cluster running on a remote YARN cluster:
 ```python